FabricMC/fabric-docs/develop/blocks/block-entities.md

 ## Tickers {#tickers}

-The `BlockEntityProvider` interface also defines a method called `getTicker`, which can be used to run code every tick for each instance of the block.
+The `EntityBlock` interface also defines a method called `getTicker`, which can be used to run code every tick for each instance of the block.
 We can implement that by creating a static method that will be used as the `BlockEntityTicker`:

 The `getTicker` method should also check if the passed `BlockEntityType` is the same as the one we're using, and if it is, return the function that will be called every tick.
-Thankfully, there is a utility function that does the check in `BlockWithEntity`:
+Thankfully, there is a utility function that does the check in `BaseEntityBlock`:

 @[code transcludeWith=:::3](@/reference/latest/src/main/java/com/example/docs/block/custom/CounterBlock.java)